numba/numba/docs/source/extending/overloading-guide.rst

   part of the tests.

-* A NumPy function may return a scalar, array or a data structure which matches one of its inputs, you need to watch be aware of type unification problems and dispatch to appropriate implementations.
+* A NumPy function may return a scalar, array or a data structure which matches one of its inputs, you need to be aware of type unification problems and dispatch to appropriate implementations.
 For example, |np.corrcoef|_ may return an array or a scalar depending on its inputs.